siddheshgunjal/TF-Image-Classifier-API/README.md

 * You can download as many images as you want for as many classes.

 ### Train Neural Network
+* Put all your training data with folder for each class in `./Data/Train_data/class_name`
 * Start training with `python train.py`.
 Default epochs to train are set to 100. you can change it as per your need from `line 48` in `train.py`
 * You can also visualize training progress with tensorboard using `tensorboard --logdir Checkpoints/logs`
 * After training finishes, you'll get 2 files